jahrik/docker-swarm-monitor/PART_02.md

         status_code: 200
       register: result

 With these two checks in place, there is enough information to determine if the prometheus server needs to be restarted or not.
-With a when statement that contains more that one thing, `when: ['one_thing','two_thing']`, both values have to be true before this task is kicked off.
+With a when statement that contains more than one thing, `when: ['one_thing','two_thing']`, both values have to be true before this task is kicked off.
 If the variable `prom_conf` comes back with a `.changed` status of `true` this will be passed on as true.
 Same goes for the `result.status`, if it == 200 it will return `true`.

     - name: kill prometheus service if conf file changes
       become: true